cometbft/cometbft/SECURITY.md

    to prepare their systems for the update.
 Notifications can include forum posts, tweets, and emails to partners and validators, including emails sent to the [CometBFT Security Mailing List][tmsec-mailing]. -->
-5. 24 hours following this notification, the fixes are applied publicly and new releases are issued.
+1. 24 hours following this notification, the fixes are applied publicly and new releases are issued.
-6. Cosmos SDK and Gaia update their CometBFT Core dependencies to use these releases, and then themselves issue new releases.
+2. Cosmos SDK and Gaia update their CometBFT dependencies to use these releases, and then themselves issue new releases.
-7. Once releases are available for CometBFT Core, Cosmos SDK and Gaia, we notify the community, again, through the same channels as above.
+3. Once releases are available for CometBFT, Cosmos SDK and Gaia, we notify the community, again, through the same channels as above.
 We also publish a Security Advisory on Github and publish the CVE, as long as neither the Security Advisory nor the CVE include any information on how to exploit these vulnerabilities beyond what information is already available in the patch itself.
-8. Once the community is notified, we will pay out any relevant bug bounties to submitters.
+4. Once the community is notified, we will pay out any relevant bug bounties to submitters.
-9. One week after the releases go out, we will publish a post with further details on the vulnerability as well as our response to it.
+5. One week after the releases go out, we will publish a post with further details on the vulnerability as well as our response to it.

 This process can take some time.
-Every effort will be made to handle the bug in as timely a manner as possible, however it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep CometBFT Core and its downstream dependent projects--including but not limited to Gaia and the Cosmos Hub--as secure as possible.
+Every effort will be made to handle the bug in as timely a manner as possible, however it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep CometBFT and its downstream dependent projects--including but not limited to Gaia and the Cosmos Hub--as secure as possible.

 ### Example Timeline